RevolvingMadness/Pyrinth/README.md

 5. Open a Pull Request

 ## Using Pyrinth Source Code
-When you are using the Pyrinth source code, navigate to the `src` directory and create your main Python file.
+When you're using the Pyrinth source code, navigate to the `src` directory and create your main Python file.